Bareflank/hypervisor/README.md

 including support for the
 [Guideline Support Library](https://github.com/Microsoft/GSL).

-Currently we have support for the following 64bit host operating systems on Intel _Sandy Bridge_ and above hardware:
+Currently, we have support for the following 64bit host operating systems on Intel _Sandy Bridge_ and above hardware:
 - Arch Linux
 - Ubuntu 17.10+